What is Iyengar Yoga

 1. Precision

 I went to my first Iyengar class in 2004, and what I most remember was the clarity of the teaching instructions.
 I was told where to place my foot and how to turn my thigh.
-The precise, deliberate, and systematic style of teaching assured me that the teacher was observing and responding to each student in the room.
+The precise, deliberate style of teaching made it clear that the teacher was observing and responding to each student in the room.
 As someone coming to the practice with a history of debilitating back pain, I appreciated this.
 I felt seen and safe.
 I remember being conscious of how included I felt, despite needing to modify my poses.
 I’d look around the room and see the same pose being practiced 3 or 4 different ways.
 This was incredibly comforting.

 The precision of the teaching also offered me a focus.
 It gave me a thread that I could hold on to for the duration of the class.
 I later came to learn that this was an integral aspect of the method.
 Often referred to as "meditation in action", the specificity of the instructions are used as a gateway inward, thereby encouraging the ultimate alignment of mind and body.